oss-review-toolkit/ort/website/docs/tools/analyzer.md

 * Scala
   * [SBT](https://www.scala-sbt.org/)
 * Unmanaged
-  * This is a special "package manager" that manages all files that cannot be associated to any of the other package managers.
+  * This is a special "package manager" that manages all files that cannot be associated with any of the other package managers.

 <a name="analyzer-for-spdx-documents"></a>